 Flat irons seem pretty straightforward since they require just a few passes with a steady hand to do their job, but certain things can set a good one above the rest: a range of heat settings to adjust for style and hair texture, a lightweight body, and (if you’re feeling greedy) dual-voltage flexibility for traveling abroad.
-To find the best tools for the job, we polled a dozen hairstylists for the models they depend on to give their clients sleek sheets of hair minus the static and the heat damage.
+To find the best tools for the job, we polled 19 hairstylists for the models they depend on to give their clients sleek sheets of hair minus the static and the heat damage.

 Best overall flat iron

-Three hairstylists recommended this professional styling iron from GHD, or “Good Hair Day.”
+Four hairstylists recommended this professional styling iron from GHD, or “Good Hair Day.”
 (The U.K. brand was a nearly unanimous favorite among stylists we polled about the best curling iron.)
 “I love GHD in general because they use a longer cord,” says celebrity hairstylist Luca Blandi, who has worked with clients such as Anne Hathaway and Kate Bosworth.
 He specifically loves the brand’s Platinum+ models because they’re made from a lighter material, which is a godsend “especially for hairdressers because we use them all day.
 It’s less strenuous on our body and hands.”

-Best ultrathin one-inch flat iron
+Best ultrathin one-inch flat irons

 Rials also likes flat irons that incorporate the gemstone tourmaline, like this one-inch T3 SinglePass Luxe.
 “I go for [flat] irons that have more tourmaline because they have a very high output of negative ions,” she says.
 Negative ions, she explains, help seals in hair’s natural moisture and creates that shiny, silky effect.
 It also helps to eliminate frizz and static electricity.
 Rials also just likes how hot this SinglePass gets (it has five heat settings, and goes up to 410 degrees), and that it offers consistent heat from root to tip.